sensu-plugins/community/PLUGIN_STYLEGUIDE.md

 # Tables of contents

 The table of contents is a reader’s first impression of a plugin and should help them find the information they need.
-Each plugin’s README should include a table of contents that follows the structure mentioned above.
+Each plugin’s README should include a table of contents that follows the structure described in this style guide.

 Here’s an example table of contents: